A Comparison of Buying a Condominium vs Buying a Townhouse

 - Category: Uncategorized

-As a first-time homebuyer, you’ll find that many of your top choices constitute townhouses and highrise condos.
+As a first-time homebuyer, you’ll find that many of your top real estate choices constitute townhouses and highrise condos.

 That isn’t surprising.

-According to the Toronto Real Estate Board (TREB), townhouses and highrise condos cost less to purchase than single and semi-detached homes.
+According to the Toronto Real Estate Board (TREB), townhouses and highrise condos cost less to purchase than single family homes such as semi-detached and detached houses.
 And with mortgages more expensive to take out due to the Bank of Canada’s key interest rate increase in 2018, you’re obviously not working with as much financial room as new homebuyers of yesteryears.

 However, selecting one over the other depends on your lifestyle and needs.
 Those factors will, in the end, make one a better investment than the other.